 Miniature Gardening 106: Contain Your Investment

 A miniature garden can grow to be your old friend.
-With the right combination of plants, accessories and care, a miniature garden can grow for years before needing any repotting.
+With the right combination of plants, accessories and care, it can weave together for years before needing any major repotting.
 The tree’s trunks and branches grow in and thicken, the bedding plants get established and look really natural, and the miniature patio ages and settles to look even more authentic than ever.

 There ain’t nuthin’ like gardening in miniature.
 Satisfying.
 Rewarding.
 Creative.
 Garden-y.
 Fun.